-Tenants involved in scrutiny have suggested lots of ways to improve our services e.g. suggesting a new procedure for reporting and communicating with residents on communal repairs.
+Tenants involved in scrutiny have suggested lots of ways to improve our services - such as informing a damp and mould policy and procedure/rent arrears recovery.

 Involved tenants are often best placed to make improvements in their community.

-Some successes include: Campaigning to save a local library, working in partnership to develop a new play area, running a foodbank, organising litter picks, planting trees, organising a community barbecue or other community events , planting a community allotment.
+Some successes include: Campaigning to save a local library, working in partnership to develop a new play area, running a foodbank, organising litter picks, planting trees, organising a community barbecue or other community events and planting a community allotment.

-For more information - please contact the Homes First Tenants Involvement Service by email: tenant.involvement@leweseastbourne.gov.uk or call 01273 487249 (answerphone message).
+For more information, please contact the Tenant Involvement Service by email: tenant.involvement@leweseastbourne.gov.uk or call 01273 487249 (answerphone message).